Lady Gaga The Mayhem Ball tour

 Sydney Olympic Park Car Parks

-• You can also consider parking at a nearby train station commuter car park and continuing your trip on one of the many extra trains running to Olympic Park, at no extra cost.
+- If you haven't pre-booked parking do not drive to Olympic Park.
+You will need to catch public transport as there will be no parking available on-site.
+You can also consider parking at a nearby commuter car park and continuing your trip by train or bus to Olympic Park, at no extra cost.

 Train Station Commuter Parking